newtonproject/newchain-sdk-example/address_standards.md

 The Bitcoin protocol uses Base58Check encoding to prevent users sending value off-network, while Ethereum uses a raw hex version of the address.
 Qtum, NEO and Ontology use similar encoding to Bitcoin.
 EOS is slightly different, but almost similar to Bitcoin.

+At present this system works with NewChain, but will also work with other blockchains in the future.

 ## NewChain Addresses

 NewChain specifies a network ID (also known as a chain ID).
 Programmers can extract the network part and a visual indicator of subchain and main chain, as well as other networks like Bitcoin and Ethereum.